vatpac-technology/sops/docs/enroute/melbourne/BLA.md

 | BLA  | JAYBI, ML Trans | Jet     | Descent not below `F250` |
 | ELW  | JAYBI, ML Trans | Non-Jet |       |

+Arrivals from the northeast shall be given initial descent to not below `F250`. **ELW** will issue final descent.

 #### Sequencing
 Sequencing arrivals from the northeast into YMAV is a joint responsibility of BLA and ELW.
 Initial sequencing actions for aircraft from the north should be performed by BLA, with fine tuning and any holding required issued by ELW.